fusion809/fusion809.github.io-old2/pages/about-me.md

 My journey through the world of Linux began in mid 2012, when I first tried [Ubuntu](http://www.ubuntu.com) 12.04 as a dual-boot with Windows 7 on my Dell laptop.
 At first, I must admit I was not impressed, as it was like I had landed on an alien planet, as I had never had any need to use a terminal emulator (or command-prompt as it is called under Microsoft Windows) before.
 Fortunately, I persevered (although, I did return to Windows on-and-off) and after a while I became almost addicted to Linux.
 A couple of years later I decided to delete the Windows 7 partition on my Dell laptop and make the laptop 100% pure Linux.
 Since then, I have never regretted making the transition to Linux.
 Although, I eventually outgrew Ubuntu as it was essentially preschool with so much hand-holding that I was left out of many of the important decisions about my own system.

-When I outgrew Ubuntu in mid 2015, I started to search for a new free operating systems to call "home", using [Oracle VM VirtualBox](https://www.virtualbox.org/), KVM/QEMU and live USB I tried a variety of operating systems, including:
+When I outgrew Ubuntu in mid 2015, I started to search for a new free operating systems to call "home", using [Oracle VM VirtualBox](https://www.virtualbox.org/), KVM/QEMU and live USB I tried a variety of free (of monetary cost) operating systems, including:

 {% capture my_capture %}
 * [Android-x86 6.0-r1](http://www.android-x86.org/)